ioccc-src/winner/faq.md

 <div id="curses">
-### Q: How do I compile and install &lpar;n&rpar;curses for entries that require it?
+### Q 5.2: How do I compile and install &lpar;n&rpar;curses for entries that require it?
 </div>

 This depends on your operating system but below are instructions for Linux and